CGS & CML Reference¶

 <EntityName>: # PascalCase

-id_field: <field_name> # logical primary key for refs / CLI; must exist in fields unless id_from is set
+id_field: <field_name> # logical primary key for refs / expressions; must exist in fields unless id_from is set

-id_from: <path> # optional — when list/detail JSON rows have no top-level id, take identity from nested keys
+id_from: <path> # optional — when list/detail JSON rows have no top-level id

 fields: